AdobeDocs/experience-manager-core-components.en/help/using/content-fragment-component.md

 ---
 title: Content Fragment Component
-seo-title: Content Fragment Component
-description: null
-seo-description: The Core Component Content Fragment component allows for the display of a content fragment.
+description: The Core Component Content Fragment component allows for the display of a content fragment.
-uuid: ec807de9-f76c-4850-9ece-c3e439a1d626
-contentOwner: User
-content-type: reference
-topic-tags: authoring
-products: SG_EXPERIENCEMANAGER/CORECOMPONENTS-new
-discoiquuid: f093f58e-9755-4a4f-803a-ab93a50e6870
 ---

 # Content Fragment Component{#content-fragment-component}

-The Core Component Content Fragment component allows for the display of a [content fragment](https://helpx.adobe.com/experience-manager/6-5/assets/using/content-fragments.html).
+The Core Component Content Fragment component allows for the display of a [content fragment](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/content-fragments/content-fragments.html).

 >[!NOTE]
 >